jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/make_tdd_environment_no_wsl_automatically_w_variables.rst

 review
 ********************************************************************************************

 `Computer Programming`_ allows me to take some steps and make them a one line command for the computer to do for me.
-You have seen a way to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`, and have a :ref:`program<makePythonTdd.sh>` to do it for you on any Windows_ computer without `Windows Subsystem for Linux`_.
+You have seen a way to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`, and have a :ref:`program<makePythonTdd>` to do it for you on any Windows_ computer without `Windows Subsystem for Linux`_.

 ----